setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/adr-0030-framework-agnostic-fe-development.md

     * End-to-end and UI tests based on CSS/XPath selectors are **fragile** and expensive to maintain.
 * ~~Developers lack a **fast feedback** loop to develop and validate frontend behavior without building UI first.~~

-To address these challenges, the team is reqiured to hold a frontend architecture that:
+To address these challenges, the team is required to hold a frontend architecture that:

 * **Separates business logic** from the UI framework as much as possible
 * Enables **UI-independent development** and **testing**